Summary of the example

 Phase 1 of this project looked at a variety of methods of improving the treatment of patients with AF in primary care including a GP led model, a medicines optimisation pharmacist led model, an interface clinical services model as well as considering how to upskill staff and create capacity.
 Practices were given access to and were expected to trial the GP clinical toolkit and handheld tool, patient decision resources and administration toolkits.
-The project team developed a number of resources to test during phase 1 and for roll out in phase 2 including a branded website (http://www.dontwaittoanticoagulate.com/ ), data and recording toolkit, quality improvement toolkit, patient decision aid and identified training for health care assistants, practice nurses and other AHPs.
+The project team developed a number of resources to test during phase 1 and for roll out in phase 2 including a branded website (http://www.dontwaittoanticoagulate.com/ no longer in use), data and recording toolkit, quality improvement toolkit, patient decision aid and identified training for health care assistants, practice nurses and other AHPs.

 An evaluation of this first phase and summary of the key lessons learnt provide a useful overview and resource.
 In addition the DWAC team have supported two further iterations of the DWAC methodology – DWAC phase 2 (undertaken in the NHS Gloucestershire CCG area) and DWAC phase 3 (undertaken in the NHS Bristol CCG area)

 Aims and objectives of the work

 The aims and objectives of DWAC phase 1 were:

 - To optimise anticoagulation use in AF patients who are identified as high risk from AF-related stroke who are not currently receiving anticoagulation

 - To optimise the anticoagulation of AF patients who are unstable on Warfarin and unable to maintain the therapeutic range by transferring this group to NOACs